twinfoundation/messaging/packages/messaging-connector-aws/docs/reference/interfaces/IAwsConnectorConfig.md

 > **region**: `string`

-The region for the AWS SES instance.
+The region for the AWS instance.

 ***